 - Cucumber.
 This testing tool supports BDD, and enables using features and scenarios written in a human-readable language, either English or any other language specified in the

 # language:comment.
 Cucumber becomes available in project upon installing and activating the

-For each of the supported testing frameworks, RubyMine provides:
+For each of the supported testing frameworksDepending on a particular supported testing framework, RubyMine provides: